FooSoft/homemaker/README.md

     cmds = [["@install", "tmux"]]
 ```

-In order for this example to work properly, you must specify a variant on the command line as shown below.
-Notice that
+Notice that the package manager is conveniently abstracted by the `install` macro.
+Be aware that for this example to
-failing to specify any variant will cause Homemaker try to look for a non-existing, undecorated `install` macro, leading
+work properly, you must specify a variant on the command line as shown below.
+Failing to specify a variant will cause
-to failure.
+Homemaker try to look for an undecorated `install` macro (which doesn't exist), leading to failure.

 ```
 $ homemaker --variant=ubuntu example.toml /mnt/data/config
 ```

-Tasks can be be decorated just like commands:
+Tasks can be be decorated much like commands:

 ```
 [tasks.vim__server]